 During my visit to Yosemite National Park, I was decided to do at least one decent hike.
-Based on research, I chose to do part of the Mist Trail to the base of the Vernal Fall.
+Based on research, I chose to complete part of the Mist Trail.

 The Mist Trail has been called nature’s giant staircase.
-The hike affords incredible views of Vernal and Nevada Falls (here they are from Glacier Point), two of the most powerful waterfalls in the park.
+The hike affords incredible views of Vernal and Nevada Falls, two of the most powerful waterfalls in the Yosemite National Park.

-It is called “mist trail” because the spray of the falls (during spring and early summer) will totally soak you.
+It is called “Mist Trail” because the spray of the falls (during spring and early summer) will totally soak you (and the surroundings).

 There are different stages to the trail.
 It is 0.8 miles (one way, 400 ft elevation gain, moderate) to the Vernal Fall Footbridge.
 Another steep 0.5 miles will take you to the top of the fall (600 ft elevation gain, strenuous).
 If you are up to the challenge, an additional 1.5 will take you to Nevada Fall (1000 ft elevation gain, strenuous).